ChayaSt/torsionfit_examples/butane/fourier_series/README.md

 ## Cancellation of terms in torsion functional

-The functional for torsion energy is given as follows:
+The functional for torsion energy for a torsion type is given as follows:

 ![](fourier_series.png?raw=true)